KOTOR-Community-Portal/mod-builds/content/faq.md

 ### I think a particular mod is unbalanced, unaesthetic, or otherwise poorly implemented in the builds in a way which detracts from the experience.
 Do you want this kind of feedback?

 Please!
-I'm only one person, and even though I've long since personally decided to test everything myself to take any random elements (so tester preferences, basically) out of my decision-making, I still tend to play the game in certain ways, and thus most usually have eyes for only certain build types and aesthetic considerations.
+I'm only one person, and even though I've long since personally decided to test everything myself to take any random elements out of my decision-making, I still tend to play the game in certain ways.
+Thus, despite my best efforts, I tend to have eyes for only certain build types and aesthetic considerations.
 If you think a mod doesn't deserve to be in the builds, should have its usage modified, or think there's a better mod out there for the job, please let me know!
 At the very least I can then provide you with my reasoning for why I utilize the current setup, but in an ideal situation you'll help me to improve the builds by giving me valuable feedback.

 ___

 ### I want to use a mod that's not part of the build alongside the build, but I don't know if it's compatible/when to install it.
 What should I do?

-Ask me, either in the Discord or on the Nexus/Steam guide of your chosen build.
+Ask me, either in the [Discord](https://discord.gg/kotor), via PM on [Deadlystream](https://deadlystream.com/profile/24368-snigaroo/), or on the Steam guide of your chosen build.
 Link me to the mod(s) in question and I'll take a glance at it and see what I can find out.
 There are quite a few mods that are incompatible with these builds, and if it's one of them I'll let you know.
 If I either don't know of it or don't use it personally but think it will work, I'll tell you where in the install order I think you should put it, but be aware that it'll only be an educated guess and you might run into trouble.